List of Discworld characters: Mr Slant

 Mr Slant is the president of the Guild of Lawyers, a position that he has held for a long time owing to his being a zombie.
 He is also one of the three founding and senior partners of Morecombe, Slant, & Honeyplace, Ankh Morpork's leading legal practice.
 Considering that Mr Slant is a zombie and that Mr Morecombe and Honeyplace are both vampires, they are old enough to have been around when many laws were first written up.
 Promotion is also an unlikely prospect in the firm.
 He is the undisputed head of any legal action in the city and is one of the major members of the civil council.
 But Mr Slant has also been involved in more sinister affairs.
 He has attempted to aid in deposing Lord Vetinari from power several times, but only through serving other clients and not from an actual desire of his own to depose of Vetinari.

 He became a zombie after having been convicted of a crime and decapitated but, since he defended himself, refuses to pass on until his descendants pay the legal fees.

 Lord Snapcase

 The Patrician who came to power after Lord Winder following the Glorious Revolution of the Twenty-Fifth of May.
 Also known as Mad or Psychoneurotic Lord Snapcase.
 During his reign, he was considered "eccentric" rather than mad by the upper classes, but he is now known by most Morporkians, including the nobles, as the Mad Lord.
 He was sadistic, and extremely fond of torture, much like his predecessor.

 In Men at Arms, he was mentioned as having a cruet set designed by Bloody Stupid Johnson (where, due to Johnson's ineptitude with geometry meant that they are used as storage silos), and in Feet of Clay, he was mentioned to have made his horse a city councillor.
 Lord Snapcase was succeeded by Lord Havelock Vetinari.
-In Night Watch, he orders that Sergeant John Keel (in reality, Samuel Vimes who had unwillingly travelled back in time and took on Keel's identity and role to mentor his younger self) be killed in response to his destruction of the Cable Street Particulars' watchhouse and barricading of a quarter of the city.